 Another innovation is the Grow bike, designed by Orbea.
 Grow won the Good Design Award, chosen by the Chicago Athenaeum, in the Children’s Products category.
 The Orbea web site states, “The Grow range of children’s products comprises three bike models that can be adjusted and grow bigger as kids get older.
 This concept, which had received the Delta de Oro award in Spain, aims at being ecologically responsible.
 Since the Grow can be adjusted in size, it lasts longer, which means it’s not disposed of soon, thus reducing waste.”

 However, the problem has been that innovations can be costly and sometimes just not profitable enough to make it in the marketplace.
 Several clean energy companies have had financial problems, for example.
+There are companies that make green technology windows.
 Some companies who received federal loans or grants never turned a profit, or produced much power.
 It remains to be seen if clean energy is too expensive to be viable, or if this is just a slow start on a promising future technology.
 After the soaring crude oil prices of last couple of years, some are all the more eager to invest in alternative energy.